Updated: Jul 5

 I remember the first time I figured out one of my kids was self-harming.
 My body moved, but really I was just there as a spectator.
 Luckily, my body did the right things and reacted in the right ways to help my child.
 I’m grateful the mama bear in me popped out when she was most needed.
-I realize she might not be there consistently, or for other people in that moment.
 Some people might have a broken mama (or papa) bear.
 I can’t imagine my life going differently once it was all out in the open.

 I want to start by saying, IT’S NOT YOUR FAULT.”
 If you’re like most parents, you feel personally responsible for literally every act your child does.
 For me, when my kid fucks up, that’s on me.
 I do my best to teach them and correct them, but for whatever reason, they did it, and I didn’t prevent it.
 Super unrealistic, I know, but that’s where my head goes.
 Either I didn’t teach them the skill to get out of a situation, I didn’t emphasize or differentiate why that act would be a mistake if chosen, I didn’t outline consequences, or wasn’t there when they needed me.
 You know, the typical parent internal monologue. ...Right?